astroboylrx/PLAN/README.md

 Use --Debug to obtain all possible output during execution Use --Combined to deal with combined lis files (from all processors) Use --Find_Clumps to run clump finding functions
+Use --Save_Clumps to save all clumps to particle lists
+        (use '-s N' to sub-sample (1 in N) the particle list for outputting to save storage) Use --No_Ghost to skip making ghost particles
-Use --Basic_Analyses to perform basic analyses, which will output max($\rho_p$) and $H_p$ Use --Density_Vs_Scale to calculate max($\rho_p$) as a function of length scales Use --Temp_Calculation to do temporary calculations in TempCalculation() If you do not specify any flags, then --Find_Clumps will be turned on automatically.
+Use --Basic_Analyses to perform basic analyses, which will output max($\rho_p$) and $H_p$ Use --Density_Vs_Scale to calculate max($\rho_p$) as a function of length scales Use --Temp_Calculation to do temporary calculations in TempCalculation() If you don't specify any flags, then --Find_Clumps will be turned on automatically.
-➜  build $ mpirun -np 2 ./plan -c 64 -i ../data/ -b Par_Strat3d -p combined -f 214:215:1 -o ./result.txt
+➜  build $ mpirun -np 2 ./plan -c 256 -i ../data/ -b Par_Strat3d -p combined -f 77:80:3 -o ./result.txt
-Program begins now (local time: Mon Mar 26 02:18:10 2018).
+Program begins now (local time: Fri Nov  1 00:02:39 2019).
 *******************************************************************************
-Set the number of available threads for OpenMP to 8.
+Set the number of available threads for OpenMP to 6.
 This number can also be fixed manually by specifying "num_threads" in the parameter input file.
 Note that every processor in MPI will utilize such number of threads in its own node.
 It is recommendeded to use --map-by ppr:n:node in the Hybrid scheme.
 For example, to obtain the best performance, if there are 16 cores per node, then
 	mpirun -np XX --map-by ppr:2:node:pe=8 ./your_program ...
 with num_threads=8 will initialize 2 processors in each node and each processor will utilize 8 threads in the OpenMP sections.
 In this way, the entire node is fully utilized.
-Processor 0: Finish clump finding for t = 215.001, found 12 clumps;  Mp_max = 0.000331565, Mp_tot = 0.00113912(56.805420%) in code units.
+Processor 1: Finish clump finding for t = 38.5, found 286 clumps;  Mp_max = 4.59336e-05, Mp_tot = 0.00130005(51.864338%) in code units.
-Processor 1: Finish clump finding for t = 214.001, found 12 clumps;  Mp_max = 0.000367304, Mp_tot = 0.00115491(57.592773%) in code units.
+Processor 0: Finish clump finding for t = 40, found 252 clumps;  Mp_max = 9.94499e-05, Mp_tot = 0.00157491(62.829971%) in code units.
-Max waiting time among all processors due to Barrier(): 8.5939e-05s.
+Max waiting time among all processors due to Barrier(): 4.6386e-05s.
 *******************************************************************************
-Program ends now (local time: Mon Mar 26 02:18:10 2018).
-Elapsed time: 1.880250e-01 seconds.
+Program ends now (local time: Fri Nov  1 00:03:05 2019).
+Elapsed time: 2.604206e+01 seconds.
 ```